 Surrogacy can be one of the best feelings in the world, but it’s not always an easy decision.
 It requires research, familial support, and personal sacrifice.
 That is why it is important for many parents to evaluate the pros and cons of surrogacy before finalizing their decision to build their family in this manner.

-To simplify the process, we’ve provided some common benefits and concerns that parents have shared in their experiences:
+To simplify the process, we’ve provided some common benefits and concerns that parents have shared their experiences:

 The Pros of Surrogacy

 Surrogacy is not just a way to start a family.
 For many people, it’s the only way.
 According to a CDC survey of married women, approximately 1.5 million women in the United States are infertile.
 This could be due to a number of reasons, including one’s age or a previous medical condition.
 These women deserve to be mothers just like anyone else.
 Surrogacy offers these parents the possibility of starting a family.

 Surrogacy allows a genetic link between the parents and child

 Some believe that surrogacy is similar to adoption, where you simply ask another person to carry a baby until it is born.
 In reality, surrogacy offers parents the ability to raise a biologically related child.
 For example, same-sex couples are also challenged by the impossibility of conceiving.
 Surrogacy offers LGBT couples a way to raise their own genetic offspring with the additional assistance of an egg donor.
 This is an achievement of modern technology that previous generations were unable to experience.